Sign on to our Call to Action on Climate

 Climate Solutions can produce Significant Health Benefits

-The burning of fossil fuels is responsible for 7,100 early deaths each year in Canada.
-By reducing our use of fossil fuels such as coal, oil, gasoline, diesel and natural gas, we can save lives, reduce chronic diseases, and cut healthcare costs while fighting climate change.
+The burning of fossil fuels is responsible for 7,100 early deaths and $53.5 billion in health-related costs each year in Canada.
+By reducing our use of fossil fuels such as coal, oil, gasoline, diesel and natural gas, we can improve air quality, save lives, reduce chronic diseases, and cut healthcare costs while fighting climate change.

 Chronic diseases cost Canada about $200 billion per year in health-related costs.
 By investing in public transit, cycling and walking, which increases physical activity, we can save lives, reduce chronic diseases and healthcare costs while fighting climate change.